GalaChain/sdk/docs/integration-guide.md

     tokenInstanceKey.additionalKey = "none";
     tokenInstanceKey.instance = new BigNumber(0);

     // 2.
+Create and validate transfer DTO with expiration
+    // The dtoExpiresAt field prevents replay attacks by ensuring the transaction
-Create and validate transfer DTO const transferTokenDto = await createValidDTO(TransferTokenDto, {
+    // must be executed within a specified time window const transferTokenDto = await createValidDTO(TransferTokenDto, {
       from: "eth|abcd",
       to: "eth|dcba",
       tokenInstance: tokenInstanceKey,
       uniqueKey: "someuniquestring",
-      quantity: new BigNumber("1")
+      quantity: new BigNumber("1"),
+      dtoExpiresAt: Date.now() + 300000 // Expires in 5 minutes
     });

     // 3.
 Sign the DTO